FairwindsOps/insights-docs/features/continuous-integration.md

           memory: 1Gi
 ```

-Note that Docker images can use any environment variables that are available in your CI environment.

 Next, you'll need to add the `FAIRWINDS_TOKEN` environment variable to your CI environment.
-Most
+This
+token can be found in the CI instructions in Insights, or on your organization's settings page.
+Note that
-CI platforms provide a way to specify secrets in your environment variables.
+most CI platforms provide a way to specify secrets in your environment variables.

-Last, you'll need to execute the Insights CI script.
-You may want to download and store a copy
+Last, you'll need to execute the Insights CI script within your CI pipeline.
-of the script in your repository.
+You may want to download, inspect, and store a copy of the script in your repository.
 ```
 curl https://insights.fairwinds.com/static/insights-ci.sh | bash
 ```

+Your repository will show up in the Insights UI once that script has been successfully run.

 ## fairwinds-insights.yaml
 Here's a full list of options available in fairwinds-insights.yaml: